fish-shell/fish-shell/doc_src/cmds/bind.rst

     move one character to the left, but do not trigger any non-movement-related operations.
 If the cursor is at the start of the commandline, does nothing.
 Does not change the selected item in the completion pager UI when shown.

-``backward-bigword``
-    move one whitespace-delimited word to the left

 ``backward-token``
     move one argument to the left

 ``backward-delete-char``
     deletes one character of input to the left of the cursor

-``backward-kill-bigword``
-    move the whitespace-delimited word to the left of the cursor to the killring

 ``backward-kill-token``
     move the argument to the left of the cursor to the killring